Dahus/MeshAnimator-Suite/README.md

 ### Instructions (Smart Texture) ###

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/o84U2YUSgP4/0.jpg)](https://www.youtube.com/watch?v=o84U2YUSgP4)

+**Important!**
+Before generating the texture, it is recommended to make a copy of your FX Animator.

 1. Set Image Resolution:
 Adjust the "Height" and "Width" settings for the image that will be created.
 2. Select Folder: